Spatial Fairness: The Case for its Importance, Limitations of Existing Work, and Guidelines for Future Research: Context and Motivation: Location bias

-Neighborhoods (and their zip codes) may also be correlated with immigrants, i.e., neighborhoods where immigrants are more likely to live, which can act as a proxy for national origin, another characteristic protected against discrimination in domains such as housing, credit, and employment under U.S. law \cite{mehrabi2021survey}.
-Furthermore, neighborhoods may also be correlated with income \cite{mode2016race}.
-In addition to the ride-hailing example mentioned above which found higher trip prices significantly associated with neighborhoods with higher poverty levels, residents of low-income neighborhoods may also be subjected to other forms of income-related discrimination.
-For example, families receiving housing vouchers often face barriers in moving to lower-poverty and higher-income neighborhoods due to discrimination by landlords against their source of income \cite{mazzara2019families}.
-While not illegal at the federal level, some states have laws protecting people from discrimination based on source of income (Table \ref{table:attributes}).
-As a result, many families receiving housing vouchers still end up in low-income, racially segregated neighborhoods despite being able to afford homes in better neighborhoods \cite{rothstein2015racial}.
+Neighborhoods (and their zip codes) may also be correlated with immigrants, i.e., regions where immigrants are more likely to live, which can act as a proxy for national origin, another protected characteristic in various domains under U.S. law \cite{mehrabi2021survey}.
+Moreover, neighborhoods may also be correlated with income \cite{mode2016race}.
+Beyond the ride-hailing disparities noted above, low-income neighborhood residents may also face other forms of income-related discrimination.
+For example, families receiving housing vouchers often face barriers in moving to lower-poverty and higher-income neighborhoods from landlords who discriminate against their source of income \cite{mazzara2019families}.
+As a result, many families receiving housing vouchers still end up in low-income, racially segregated neighborhoods despite being able to afford homes in better areas \cite{rothstein2015racial}.
 Such families might suffer doubly if they are also then subjected to spatial discrimination due to their low-income, racially segregated neighborhood.
+While not federally prohibited, several states have laws to protect from discrimination based on source of income (Table \ref{table:attributes}).